Bringing memory to Boolean networks: a unifying framework: Discussion

-All the studied modes have the ability to generate trajectories leading to configurations that are not reachable by applying only synchronous or asynchronous updates.
-These types of dynamics have been initially motivated in interval \cite{interval} and most permissive \cite{pauleve2020reconciling} as means to account for delays in the update of components.
-In the case of the most permissive updates, and later of the cuttable updates, these additional transitions were also motivated by the abstraction of quantitative systems, by capturing the effect of having multiple interactions depending on the quantitative state of the component: for instance, when component $i$ increases from $0$ to $1$, there could be a moment before reaching $1$ whenever it is high enough to interact with component $j$ but not high enough to interact with component $j'$.

 In \cite{automata21,PS22}, authors also provided a unifying characterization of these unconventional update modes as non-deterministic updates of components, in contrast with standard block-sequential or (a)synchronous updates, which are deterministic.
 These non-deterministic updates reflect some sort of strong asynchronicity within the computation of the update of one component, enabling to generate more trajectories.
 Here, we brought a different view on these modes, by focusing on a notion of memory used to compute next configurations from the knowledge of past ones.
 In addition to a complementary understanding of modes having larger dynamics than the general asynchronous, our framework can ease and motivate the definition of further update modes to be explored.

+The update modes and hierarchy we considered here are based on a fully asynchronous definition of the trajectories, where only one component is updated at a time.
+In future work, these definitions could be extended to synchronous and general asynchronous modes where all or subsets of components are updated simultaneously.
+Finally, the results on trapping, subcube-based, and most permissive modes call for further study on the combinatorics and structure of BN trapspaces.

 \paragraph{Acknowledgments} Work of LP was supported by the French Agence Nationale pour la Recherche (ANR) in the scope of the project ``BNeDiction'' (grant number ANR-20-CE45-0001).
 Work of SR was supported by the French Agence Nationale pour la Recherche (ANR) in the scope of the project ``REBON'' (grant number ANR-23-CE45-0008).